kizomanizo/autheer/README.md

 Autheer is a Node.js authentication package that simplifies user authentication using JWT tokens and provides methods for user registration and login.
 You do not need to create auth logic everytime you are creating a NodeJS application, just import _autheer_ and you are good to go.

+**NOTE: This version now uses and needs ES6 convention, remember to change your requires to imports** 😔

 ## Installation

 To install Autheer, use npm: